Energy labels

 Registration

 Are you a manufacturer or importer and do you want to sell appliances that require an energy label?
-You must register such appliances in the European Product Database for Energy Labelling (EPREL), before selling them on European markets.
+You must register the appliances in the EPREL Database, to comply with the EU's energy labelling regulations.

 Energy labels for houses